richardschoen/iforgit/knowledge/srcgitcmd-checkout.md

-# Check out source member version using SRCGITCMD CL command
+# Check out source member version copy using SRCGITCMD CL command
 The git checkout option is a nice git way to check out a working copy of a source member from a git repository for work.